Need fresh YouTube video ideas for your channel in 2017?

 Have you got a regular YouTube posting schedule?

-One of the best YouTube guys out there is Tim Schmoyer, whose Video Creators Channel is one of the most popular in his niche.
+One of the most famous YouTubers is Tim Schmoyer, whose Video Creators Channel is one of the most popular in his niche.

-Tim has a very regular posting schedule and has dedicated his life to helping entrepreneurs and business owners achieve above average results with YouTube marketing.
+Tim has a regular posting schedule and has dedicated his life to helping entrepreneurs and business owners achieve above average results with their video marketing strategy.

-Initially, your goal is to identify how often you need to be posting new YouTube videos to your channel, keeping in mind your busy schedule and your ability to stick to the new timetable.
+When you are getting started, your goal is to identify how often you need to be posting new YouTube videos to your channel.
+Keep in mind your busy schedule and your ability to stick to the new timetable.

 The power of habit and your YouTube videos in 2017